 While it’s important to include characters with psychiatric problems, it’s important to do so compassionately so you don’t further the stigma of mental illness.
 Consequently, it’s important to make your characters layered and complex — especially your villains.
 So, it’s time to toss out the serial killer who kills because the voices in his head tells him to and build in layers from the ground up.

 Characters on the couch: Personality as the key to internal conflict

 Internal conflict is one of the toughest principles for new writers to understand and master.
 Myers-Briggs personality types can provide the building blocks to discovering a character’s internal conflict and the challenges that will help them grow.

 If you’d like a more hands-on, intensive experience, I can easily add material and exercises to this one to lengthen it into a three-hour workshop.

 Hysteria and the occult in Victorian times

 The Victorian era was notable for several reasons including the acceleration of medical discovery and the fascination with the occult.
 Find out what one has to do with the other in the context of the history of mental health.

-If you would like to discuss my coming to speak for your group, either in person or via an online platform, please submit the contact form.
+If you would like to discuss my coming to speak for your group, either in person or via an online platform, or to invite me to be an attending professional at your con, please submit the contact form.
 Thank you!